sheredom/utest.h/README.md

 The current supported compilers are gcc, clang, MSVC's cl.exe, and clang-cl.exe.

+It also works with tcc, but only the trunk version.
+The last release of tcc compiler was version 0.9.27 which lacks a feature for UTEST to work.
+Make sure to use the trunk version and it will work as expected.

 ## Command Line Options

 utest.h supports some command line options: